1801 S. 35th Street

-Watch the mystery of natural events unfold before you.
+Watch the mystery of natural events unfold before you at the Fontenelle Forest.
 This popular wooded area occupies 1400 acres of beautiful Nebraska forest and floodplains situated along the Missouri River.
 Sixteen miles of trails meander through picturesque land for hikers and birdwatchers.
 The visitor center offers interactive educational exhibits, a one-mile wheelchair-accessible boardwalk, a gift shop and more.
 Facilities for parties, meetings and receptions are also available.

 This ice skating facility is fun for the whole family, with a standard size hockey rink, heated viewing area, adult drop-in hockey sessions, children's hockey leagues and more.
 Hitchcock also offers public skating, ice skating lessons, private ice rental and special hockey workshops stressing various strategies of play.
 Metro Classic Adult Learn to Play Hockey, a special program especially for adults 21 years and older, examines the basics of hockey taught by professional instructors.

 Together, Omaha's Keystone Biking and Walking Trail and Bellevue Loop Trail make up a 27-mile paved pathway.
 Beginning on the northwest side of the city, the path follows Little Papillion Creek to the Cornhusker Highway.
 When the Keystone Trail connects to the Bellevue Loop Trail, you can then make your way along the Missouri River via Haworth Park.
 This trail is perfect for those looking to get a little exercise in the outdoors.